We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - playing sports, such as tennis, that require quick stops and changes of direction

-- sudden increase in physical activity without allowing your body to adjust to increased training
+- sudden increase in physical activity without allowing your body to adjust

 - wearing old or poorly fitting shoes